Ford Pro Telematics Enterprise Redesign at Scale

 1. Insight → Action

-Lead with the “why” and “what to do next.”
+Lead with the “why” then humanize “what to do next”

 2. Clarity at Scale

-Organize high-density data through hierarchy, grouping, and progressive disclosure.
+Organize high-density data through hierarchy, grouping, in graphs with the principle “don’t make me think”

 3. Mobile First for Field Operations